RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 ### Portable HHD or SSD

 The first obvious way you will think about storing data will be by just buying a basic hard drive from Amazon and storing it all there.
 That's an obvious solution, there are no monthly fees, no setup, you just plug and play.
-But using those technologies came with a big caveat that people don't tend to considerer
+But using those technologies came with a big caveat that people don't tend to consider

 Cons: